Safecast/Retile/README.md

 - Nearest neighbor (NN): This provides acceptable results for zooming in by about 2x, but not really beyond that.
 While NN never creates artifacts, it is blocky.
 - Lanczos: For images with limited color depth, Lanczos does not handle the underlying rasterized geometry features terribly well, and actually draws attention to that with ringing artifacts.
 Bilinear doesn't have the ringing artifacts, but really isn't any better.
 - EPX (Scale2x): EPX is sort of a specialized variant of NN with edge detection.
 It outperforms traditional resampling techniques on most rasters that are not photographic imagery.
 - xBRZ: xBRZ is similar to, yet significantly better than EPX.
 It was the best "pixel art" type resampler I found.
-The differences between EPX are subtle on the interpolation sample image, but xBRZ is significantly better on the sample OSM tile. *(xBRZ not implemented in Retile)*
+The differences between EPX are subtle on the interpolation sample image, but xBRZ is significantly better on the sample OSM tile. *(Retile currently implements XBR, not xBRZ)*